- Children and youth victims of crime

 - help children and youth and their parents develop a safety plan if needed; and

 - help victims get support from other agencies.

-- specially trained police officer for child interviews;
+- connecting families with a specially trained police officer for child interviews;

 - testifying in court by video;